 We’ve been lucky enough to have had the opportunity to go to Wales twice, both times for weddings of close friends.
 It is such a beautiful country, particularly if you head outside of Cardiff where you will see picturesque rolling hillsides, lush green farms and, if you make it that far, magnificent coast lines.

+Nothing beats hot and fresh cinnamon donuts, and this is an easy and delicious recipe from Gary Mehigan of MasterChef Australia.
 I love donuts.
 I particularly love them hot, fresh from the vat and sprinkled with lots of sugar and ground cinnamon.
 Give me a donut and a cup of coffee for breakfast and I’m a happy camper.
-Now probably isn’t the best time to confess that I once had an addiction to cinnamon donuts.
-I was living in Brisbane, Australia, at the time and would often buy them by the half dozen from